flutter/samples/isolate_example/README.md

 ### `page_one.dart`

-Compares running a large computation on the main isolate with running the same calculation on a second isolate.When the main isolate is used, Flutter is unable to render new frames, and the `SmoothAnimationWidget`'s animation freezes.
+Compares running a large computation on the main isolate with running the same calculation on a second isolate.
+When the main isolate is used, Flutter is unable to render new frames, and the `SmoothAnimationWidget`'s animation freezes.
 ### `page_two.dart`